-Ned’s “model” isn’t so much a model as the accidental discovery of the importance of pressure in creating the greenhouse effect, with a lot of cherry picking to enable a ridiculous conclusion that is physically impossible: that heat is not lost from the atmosphere by IR.
+Ned’s “model” isn’t so much a model as the discovery of the importance of pressure in creating the greenhouse effect.

 It demonstrates the importance of pressure in the greenhouse effects.
 In effect it is the same as “Haseler’s lapse rate” model (below), except that Ned’s model inherently assumes the temperature of the very topmost molecule is fixed.
 It works because on most planets, there is very little difference between the “top” of the atmosphere as a physical entity, and the “top” in terms of the height from which radiation leaves the planet.

-Whilst it demonstrates one aspect of the Greenhouse effect, otherwise it has no scientific or mathematical validity and this important work is unfortunately, doomed to be either ignored or worse laughed at.
-In particular it has no validity at all for a largely IR transparent atmosphere.
+Whilst it demonstrates one aspect of the Greenhouse effect, it fails to include a meaningful role for IR active molecules.
+In particular whilst the pressure effect is large and dominant in thick opaque atmospheres, it has no validity for a largely IR transparent atmosphere.

 Haseler’s “lapse rate” model